rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **AO Quality** - Due to compatibility with older drivers and D3D9 games this option has been removed - however you can still increase quality by changing the preprocessor definition FAST_AO_POINTS (defauly is 6, try 12 for best quality.)

-Fake Global Illumination
+Fake Global Illumination Settings
 ------------------------

 These only work if you are using the _with Fake GI_ version of the shader.
+The first three options work even without depth information.

-**Fake GI strength** - Fake Global Illumination intensity.
+**Fake GI lighting strength** - Fake Global Illumination wide-area effect.
 Every pixel gets some light added from the surrounding area of the image.

-**Fake GI saturation** - Fake Global Illumination can exaggerate colours in the image too much.
+**Fake GI saturation" - Fake Global Illumination can exaggerate colours in the image too much.
 Decrease this to reduce the colour saturation of the added light.
 Increase for more vibrant colours.

-**Fake GI contrast** - Increases contrast of image relative to average light in each area.
-Fake Global Illumination can reduce overall contrast; this setting compensates for that and even improve contrast compared to the original.
+**Adaptive contrast enhancement** - Increases contrast relative to average light in surrounding area.
+Fake Global Illumination can reduce overall contrast; this setting compensates for that.
+It actually may be useful on it's own with lighting strength zeroed - it can improve contrast and clarity of any image.
+Recommendation: set to roughly half of GI lighting strength.

+**Enable Fake GI effects that require depth** - This must be checked for the following sliders to have effect.
+If you don't have depth buffer data or don't want the AO effects then unchecking this and just using 2D Fake GI will make it slightly faster.

+**Fake GI big AO strength (requires depth)** - Large scale ambient occlusion.
+Higher = darker shadows.
+A big area effect providing subtle shading of enclosed spaces, which would recieve less ambient light.
+It is fast but very approximate.
+It is subtle and smooth so it's imperfections are not obvious nor annoying.
+Use in combination with normal ambient occlusion, not instead of it.

+**Fake GI local AO strength (requires depth)** - Provides additional ambient occlusion with a flatter shape, subtly enhancing Fast Ambient Occlusion and bounce lighting, at very little cost.
+This Higher = darker shadows.
+This would have visible artefacts at high strength; therefore maximum shade added is very small.
+Use in combination with normal ambient occlusion, not instead of it.

-**AO Bounce multiplier** - When Fake GI and AO are both enabled, it uses local depth and colour information to approximate short-range bounced light.
-A bright red pillar next to a white wall will make the wall a bit red, but how red?
-Use this to make the effect stronger or weaker.
-Also affects overall brightness of AO shading.
-Recommendation: keep at 1.
+**Fake GI local bounce strength (requires depth) ** - A bright red pillar next to a white wall will make the wall a bit red, but how red?
+It uses local depth and colour information to approximate short-range bounced light.
+It only affects areas made darker by Glamayre's fast ambient occlusion and Fake GI local AO (not big AO).
+Recommendation: keep near 1.

+**Fake GI offset** - Fake global illumination uses a very blurred version of the image to collect approximate light from a wide area around each pixel.
+If use of depth is enabled, it adjusts the offset based on the angle of the local surface.
+This makes it better pick up colour from facing surfaces, but if set too big it may miss nearby surfaces in favour of further ones.
+The value is the maximum offset, as a fraction of screen size.

 Output modes
 -----------